 - Cauliflower Gratin from Thomas Keller's Bouchon

-- Classic Whole Cranberry Sauce with flavor variations and ideas {recipe}
+- Classic Whole Cranberry Sauce with flavor variations and ideas

 - Pomegranate Salsa

-- My Favorite Store-bought Kimchi [resource]
+- My Favorite Store-bought Kimchi

-- Garlic Aioli with Egg and Middle Eastern Garlic Sauce, Toum [recipe on Epicurious]
+- Middle Eastern Garlic Sauce, Toum

-- Italian Salsa Verde
+- Italian Salsa Verde recipe

-- Pickled Onions
+- Perfect Pickled Onions

-D is for DEFROSTING THE TURKEY
+D is for Defrosting Turkey

 I know.
 D is Dessert.
 Or Drinks.
 Maybe even Decor.
-All natural choices for letter D for Thanksgiving, but I have been scarred for life by one Thanksgiving a little more than 10 years ago when I underestimated the time I needed to defrost a titanic turkey glacier and on the morning of Thanksgiving, I found the turkey partially STILL FROZEN.
+All natural choices for letter D for Thanksgiving, but I have been traumatized for life by one Thanksgiving a little more than 10 years ago when I underestimated the time I needed to defrost a titanic turkey glacier and on the morning of Thanksgiving, I found the turkey partially STILL FROZEN.
 Not to fear, because the Internet says that you can "flash-defrost" a turkey by submerging it in water and changing out the water every half-hour until the turkey defrosts.

 I did that, and because I thought I was a genius, I did it in HOT WATER to defrost it even faster!
 And then I read the Internet again and found out that defrosting a turkey in cold water is only safe if you are vigilant about keeping the water temperature at or below 40 degrees, and is wholly UNSAFE in warm or hot water because the warm water becomes a bacteria-breeding hot tub.